How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 6. Pain with axial load;

-8. Neurological disorders due to nerve damage (numbness, convulsions, a feeling of "crawling").
+8. Neurological disorders due to nerve damage (numbness, convulsions, crawling sensation).

 An experienced traumatologist will be able to diagnose this injury after a detailed examination and obtaining x-rays.
-Only by assessing the severity and nature of the fracture, the specialist will decide which treatment tactics to apply.
+Only after assessing the severity and nature of the fracture will the specialist decide what treatment tactics to use.

 Treatment

-The treatment of a fracture of the little finger on the hand depends on the type of fracture.
-For example, treatment differs depending on the displacement of bone fragments.
-In case of a fracture of the little finger without displacement, a plaster cast is applied.
-The fifth phalanx is fixed together with the fourth, plaster is applied, and the fingers are set in a physiological position.
+Treatment tactics for a fracture of the little finger on the hand depend on the type of fracture.
+For example, treatment varies depending on the displacement of bone fragments.
+If the little finger is fractured without displacement, a plaster cast is applied.
+The fifth phalanx is fixed together with the fourth, a plaster cast is applied, and the fingers are placed in a physiological position.

-This type of injury grows together in about 2-3 weeks.
-If complications (inflammation, infection of the hematoma) join, the process can take up to one month.
-You can use a special retainer for the little finger instead of a plaster cast.
-It is also called an orthosis or a phalanx splint.
+This type of injury heals in about 2-3 weeks.
+If complications arise (inflammation, infection of the hematoma), the process can take up to one month.
+You can use a special fixator for the little finger instead of a plaster cast.
+It is also called an orthosis or a phalangeal splint.

-Such a fixator avoids the displacement of fragments or improper fusion of the bone.
-It is especially effective in fractures of the middle phalanx.
-In the case when there was a fracture of the little finger on the hand with a displacement, a completely different treatment tactic is used.
+This fixation allows you to avoid displacement of fragments or improper fusion of the bone.
+It is especially effective for fractures of the middle phalanx.
+In the case where there is a displaced fracture of the little finger on the hand, a completely different treatment tactic is used.

-In a closed fracture with displacement, a closed reduction is performed.
+For a closed displaced fracture, closed reduction is performed.
 This procedure is performed by a traumatologist together with an assistant.
-The fracture site is chipped with 1% procaine solution.
-After that, the assistant performs light traction of the finger, and the doctor compares the fragments percutaneously.
-At the end, a fixing plaster bandage is applied.
+The fracture site is punctured with a 1% procaine solution.
+After this, the assistant performs light traction on the finger, and the doctor compares the fragments percutaneously.
+Upon completion, a fixing plaster bandage is applied.

-Radiologically, the specialist checks whether the reposition is correctly performed.
-The victim is asked to come back in about a week for a second x-ray.
-This is necessary to assess the quality of the fusion of fragments and prevent their re-displacement.
+An x-ray specialist checks whether the reduction has been performed correctly.
+The victim is asked to return in about a week for a repeat x-ray.
+This is necessary to assess the quality of fusion of fragments and prevent their re-displacement.

 Operation

-• Osteosynthesis of the damaged bone with pins.
-Under the influence of local anesthesia, the doctor compares the fragments and fixes them with needles passing through the bone.
-The wound is sutured and a plaster bandage is applied.
-After 2-3 weeks, the needles are removed, and the bandage is worn for some more time;
+• Osteosynthesis of damaged bone with knitting needles.
+Under local anesthesia, the doctor compares the fragments and fixes them with knitting needles passing through the bone.
+The wound is sutured and a plaster cast is applied.
+After 2-3 weeks, the needles are removed and the bandage is worn for some more time;

 • Osteosynthesis with titanium plates.
-The tissues surrounding the damaged phalanx are dissected for free access to the bone.
-After fragmentation, they are compared and fixed with plates and screws.
-This type of surgery is more modern and recommended.
-The plates do not restrict the movement of the joints of the phalanges, which provides the possibility of early development of the fingers and the prevention of contractures.
+The tissue surrounding the damaged phalanx is dissected to allow free access to the bone.
+Afterwards, the fragments are compared and fixed with plates and screws.
+This type of surgical intervention is more modern and recommended.
+The plates do not restrict the movement of the phalangeal joints, which allows for early development of the fingers and the prevention of contractures.

-When there is a fracture of the nail phalanx, a hematoma forms under the nail.
-To prevent its infection, it is recommended to perform an operation to remove the nail.
+When a fracture of the nail phalanx occurs, a hematoma forms under the nail.
+To prevent infection, it is recommended to undergo surgery to remove the nail.
 This will speed up the resorption of the hematoma and help avoid problems in the future.

-A situation is possible when, with a fracture of the phalanx, a tendon rupture occurs.
-In this case, it is necessary to wait for the end of the period of fracture treatment and only after complete fusion of the bone to perform surgery on the tendon.
+A situation is possible when a tendon rupture occurs when a phalanx is fractured.
+In this case, it is necessary to wait until the end of the treatment period for the fracture and only after complete fusion of the bone do surgery on the tendon.

 Rehabilitation and recovery

 Patients are interested in how to develop the little finger on the hand after a fracture.
-Experienced traumatologists advise to apply physiotherapy exercises, massage and physiotherapy.
-These are the three pillars of rehabilitation on which the early recovery of functions rests.
-Thanks to a well-designed complex of rehabilitation measures, it is quite possible to restore the mobility of the injured finger.
+Experienced traumatologists advise using physical therapy, massage and physiotherapy.
+These are the three pillars of rehabilitation on which early functional restoration rests.
+Thanks to a well-designed set of rehabilitation measures, it is quite possible to restore the mobility of an injured finger.